pjsherpa/Pj-s-Portfolio/README.md

 6. Create article element to give a brief on who the developer is.
 7. After article, section setup includes all previous work on github.
 8. Footer setup has my contact details with working links besides phone no.
-9. Comments are present.
+9. Comments are present in index.html.

 Reset CSS:
 1. reset.css copy of http://meyerweb.com/eric/tools/css/reset/
    v2.0 | 20110126.
-2.Comment is present.
+2.Comment is present reset.css.

 CSS: